-When researching houses that no longer exist, and where there is no archeological evidence, and no illustrations, the historian is left with consulting accounts of the people who lived there–and Northernhay House offers us two Mayors, three wine merchants, a Member of Parliament, a brewer, a dentist, a doctor and two schools.
+When researching houses that no longer exist, and where there is little archeological evidence, and few decent illustrations, the historian is left with consulting accounts of the people who lived there–and Northernhay House offers us two Mayors, three wine merchants, a Member of Parliament, a brewer, a dentist, a doctor and two schools.

-Situated in Northernhay Park, the house faced the prison on the opposite side of the Longbrook Valley, and its rear built against the ancient city wall.
-Of course, nowadays the prison cannot be seen due to the mass of trees and shrubs on the fringes of the park, and the new flats lining New North Road.
+Situated in Northernhay Park, the house faced the prison on the opposite side of the Longbrook Valley, with its rear built against the city wall.
+Nowadays the prison cannot be seen due to the mass of trees and shrubs on the fringes of the park, and the new flats lining New North Road.

 The 1723 Sutton Nichols map of the city shows a park empty of buildings.
 It is little known that the strip of land between the city wall and the present path through the park from Queen Street consisted of a series of private gardens, and it is on some of these gardens that Northernhay House was built.